iconify/icon-finder/docs/core/routes.md

 }
 ```

-In this example route represents searching collection "mdi" for icons that contain "arrow" and are part of "Account / User" category:
+In this example route represents searching collection "mdi" for icons that contain "arrow" and are part of the "Account / User" category:

 ```json
 {